neo4j/graphql/docs/rfcs/rfc-004-undirected-relationship-queries.md

 * Any undirected queries should be opt-in.
 * Risk of breaking changes if existing typedefs/queries allow undirected queries.
+* We use relationship direction in a lot of different places in the code - risk that we change or remove the direction where we shouldn't

 ## Technical considerations